swachian/swachian-hubot/README.md

 the version if you take interest in hubot.
 Or to do better, click the [root_hubot](https://github.com/github/hubot)

 ## How to run
 The dependancies are put in the json file.
-However, it seems to use pretty much npms, parts of them need to be compiled with native libraries.
+However, it seems to use pretty many npms, parts of them need to be compiled with native libraries.
 In ubuntu, run the commands at first:

 ```shell